whopriyam/NER-System-NTU/NERSystem/InverseTextNormalization/README.md

 2)make

-3)thraxrandom-generator --far=covid.far --rule=random_sentence --noutput=10000 > emergencysen.txt
+3)thraxrandom-generator --far=covid.far --rule=random_sentence --noutput=10000 > covid.txt

-##Web socket ENDPOINTS
+4) Run fix_txt.py to generate covid_cleaned.txt (make sure before running this covid.txt should be the only txt file in the currect directory).

-CombineTextHighligher\NERSystem\realtime_ner\frountend\data.json
+5) Run parser.ipynb to generate symptoms_ner.csv.

-This file contains the list of examples and the NER websocket end points new end points can be simply add here.
+6) Go to /Transformer_NER and uncomment the corresponding model you want to use for NER.

 ##Parser
 Parser is to convert the sentences into a BILOU format and to clean up the file